KevinLiTian/Harvard_CS50_AI/0.Search/degrees/README.md

 The main program is written in the degrees.py file, which utilizes some useful classes and functions in the util.py file.

+## How to Use

+Run the degrees.py file.
+If you are using the large dataset, it will take some time for the data to load in.
+Then enter the hollywood movie star names as the program prompts, wait a bit for the program to search, and you will see the results.

 ## Example Output

 ```Python